frank-orellana/mycv/README.md

 pnpm build
 ```

-Then run `dist/index.html` with live server extension to check the distribution version.
+Then show preview for `dist/index.html` to check the distribution version.

 To build and deploy to github pages, run (need to be in a clean git state)
 ```bash